DevMountain/node-auth-afternoon/README.md

 ### Summary

 The last step in our project is to set up the function which will initiate the user's login request on the website.
+This is step 1 in the diagram.

 ### Instructions